 - Gently stir the mixture over low heat until the gelatin is completely dissolved.
 Take care not to shortcut with high temperatures or overheat.
 Heat can reduce the setting strength of gelatin.

-- Cool to help suspend the solids prior to pouring to set to help keep the bits of turmeric distributed in the finished treats.
-See below for more information.
+- Cool to help suspend the solids prior to pouring to set to help keep the bits of turmeric distributed.
+See below for more details.

 - Pour into a glass pan (cut and slice) or silicone moulds (shapes).

 To suspend solids in a gummy, you can cool the gelatin down to just above its setting point so that it is thick and viscous enough to hold the floating and/or sinking pieces distributed through the gummy mixture.
 Slowly, stirring often, allow the mixture to cool and thicken.
 You can do this easily at room temperature, or you can speed things up by using the fridge (or an ice bath, if you prefer).
 When the mixture has thickened enough, spoon or pour the mixture into your moulds to set as per above.
 See our gummy pet chef help post for more info.